 If a device is offline for an extended period of time, a full scan can take longer to complete.

-By default, if a qualified quick scan was run within the last seven days, a new quick scan won't be initiated.
-A quick scan is considered qualified if it occurs after the last Security Intelligence Update was installed, Real-Time Protection was not disabled during that period, and if the machine was rebooted.
+By default, if a qualified quick scan ran within the last seven days, a new quick scan won't be initiated.
+A quick scan is considered to be qualified if:

 This optimization doesn't apply to the following conditions:

 - If Microsoft Defender for Endpoint is Managed

 - If Microsoft Defender Endpoint Detection and Response (EDR) is installed